preciofishbone/OmniaDocs/web-content-management/web-pages/quick-pages/index.rst

 To enable Quick Pages, do the following:

 1. See to that the correct site is the actual site.

-2.Open Omnia Admin and go to "Content Management".
+2. Open Omnia Admin and go to "Content Management".
 3. Click "Enable Quick Pages".
 4. Select option here:

 .. image:: enable-quickpages-2.png